Franklindot04/travel-sre-ai-platform/README.md

 - Observability
 - Automation

-It’s a portfolio‑grade example of how to design, instrument, and operate a modern, observable platform.
+It’s a portfolio‑grade example of how to design, instrument and operate a modern, observable platform.